pcaston/OpenPeerPower.github.io/source/_docs/configuration/basic.markdown

 ---
 title: "Setup basic information"
-description: "Setting up the basic info of Home Assistant."
+description: "Setting up the basic info of Open Peer Power."
 redirect_from: /getting-started/basic/
 ---

-As part of the default onboarding process, Home Assistant can detect your location from IP address geolocation.
-Home Assistant will automatically select a temperature unit and time zone based on this location.
+As part of the default onboarding process, Open Peer Power can detect your location from IP address geolocation.
+Open Peer Power will automatically select a temperature unit and time zone based on this location.
 You may adjust this during onboarding, or afterwards at Configuration -> General.

 If you prefer YAML, you can add the following information to your `configuration.yaml`: